 We hire seasonal employees for both of our farms–one near Tysons Corner in Vienna and one in Loudoun County near Purcellville.
 In general, each employee is based on one of these farms, but we travel between them as needed.
+The two farms are 30 miles apart, but that can be a great distance during heavy traffic hours.

 In Loudoun County our main production farm is located near the town of Purcellville.
 The farm is semi-rural, near many amenities but bordering other farmland.
 Public transportation is not easily reached.
 We are fortunate to be part of an active farming community, so you will have a chance to get to know other farmers and workers.
 We have rustic housing available for six employees.

 In Vienna, we generally hire people to work four days a week and we have no housing to offer.
+Everyone spends some of their time selling at our roadside stand at the Vienna farm.

 Both farms are active seven days a week, so we need people who are available on Saturdays and/or Sundays too.
 We schedule our time off so that there is an ample work crew every day.